shogun-toolbox/shogun/doc/readme/EXAMPLES.md

 Furthermore, if you send a PR, our [buildbot](http://buildbot.shogun-toolbox.org/builders/cookbook%20-%20PR) will automatically upload a preview of the cookbooks to a temporary location.
 This is to make our life easier when reviewing the PR.

-To make our life even more easy, you should look at the cookbook before sending a PR.
+To make our life even easier, you should look at the cookbook before sending a PR.
 You can render it with

     make cookbook